rainbowdashlabs/sql-java/docs/02/select.md

 All we need here is a simple check on the id column.

 We can also get more specific here.
-Lets add one more check for all names which start with the letter `m`. (case insensitive)
+Let's add one more check for all names which start with the letter `m`. (case insensitive)

 | id  | player\_name | last\_online               |